array-in-a-matrix/arrayinamatrix.xyz/README.md

 array-in-a-matrix.github.io <br>
 My personal website.
+I display projects I worked on and stuff I made here.

 ---

 ### To do:

-- favicon
-- remove unused css
 - page for dotfiles/configs